-Now, more than ever, with adoption of the UN Sustainable Development Goals (6), universities that embrace sustainability can reap the benefits of balancing their financial health with wider social and environmental interests.
+Now, more than ever, with adoption of the UN Sustainable Development Goals (6), universities and colleges that embrace sustainability may benefit from their balancing of financial health with wider social and environmental interests.

-The Guide is designed to provoke discussion and reflection on the opportunities associated with embedding sustainability at a strategic level in your institution.
 In the interests of brevity, the Guide does not describe all the various means of how to seize these opportunities or all the reasons why it is imperative to the success of your institution.
+Rather, the most compelling arguments are included and offer detailed information and support from the EAUC.

 De Montfort University leading a conference on the #JoinTogether campaign at the United Nations headquarters in New York